hashicorp/terraform-provider-aws/website/docs/r/athena_workgroup.html.markdown

 * `bytes_scanned_cutoff_per_query` - (Optional) Integer for the upper data usage limit (cutoff) for the amount of bytes a single query in a workgroup is allowed to scan.
 Must be at least `10485760`.
 * `enforce_workgroup_configuration` - (Optional) Boolean whether the settings for the workgroup override client-side settings.
 For more information, see [Workgroup Settings Override Client-Side Settings](https://docs.aws.amazon.com/athena/latest/ug/workgroups-settings-override.html).
 Defaults to `true`.
+* `engine_version` - (Optional) Settings for the Athena Engine Versioning.
+For more information, see [Athena Engine Versioning](https://docs.aws.amazon.com/athena/latest/ug/engine-versions.html).
+Defaults to `AUTO`.
 * `publish_cloudwatch_metrics_enabled` - (Optional) Boolean whether Amazon CloudWatch metrics are enabled for the workgroup.
 Defaults to `true`.
 * `result_configuration` - (Optional) Configuration block with result settings.
 Documented below.